brightluau/bright/docs/get-started/index.md

 If you are already using Rokit in your project, simply run `rokit add brightluau/bright`.
 It's that easy!

+### Pesde

+Bright is also published on pesde!
+Run `pesde add brightluau/bright` to install it!

 ## Now what?

 Now that you're set up, check out how to [initialize your project](../user-guide/initializing-a-project.md) to start